 If you cannot locate a component in the standard library, but you know its class name-which might be the case with a Ptolemy actor that is not included in the standard library-you can instantiate the actor using the Instantiate Component item in the Tools menu (Figure 5.23).
 Instantiating an actor is the same as dragging an actor from the actor tree to the Workflow canvas.
-Components can be
+Components can be instantiated either with a class name or via a URL.
+Note that instantiation of an actor from a URL only works for Composite actors made from actors already in the standard actor library.
+Instantiated components will appear on the Workflow canvas.

 Kepler File Edit View Workflow Tools Window Help

 00 Animate at Runtime

-4 5 ♀ ▶ 🛄 🔵 🗭 🛏 Listen to Director
+Listen to Director

-Components Data Outline Create Composite Actor
+Components Data Outline Create Composite Actor Workflow

 Expression Evaluator

 Search Components Instantiate Component

 Q Search Instantiate Attribute

-Advanc Sources Cancel Check System Settings
+Advanc Sources Cancel Check System Settings Ecogrid Authentication

-Ecognic Authentication

 All Ontologies and Folders Preferences

 Components Text Editor

 Projects Module Manager

 Statistics

+▶ 🔄 Actors-2_0

-Actors-2_0 Instantiate Entity
+Instantiate Entity

-instantate array

 Class name:

 Location (URL):

-0.000 Cancel
+0 resu Cancel

-oresu

--
+A.V